-We’ve listed Metro, bus and bicycle pathways for reaching the three most popular cherry blossom spots, as well as three less-populated areas for blossom revelry.
+Find the best Metro lines, bus routes and bicycle pathways for reaching the most-popular cherry blossom spots, as well as less-populated areas for blossom revelry.

 DC’s Metrorail, Metrobus and DC Circulator are the most convenient options for reaching the city’s blossom sites during the National Cherry Blossom Festival.
 Taking a bike ride to the blossoms and coasting alongside the beautiful trees is another route that locals and visitors love.
-For newcomers: driving is not the preferred method of transportation in and around the city, as parking spaces are hard to come by in the District.
+For new visitors to DC: driving is not the preferred method of transportation in and around the city, as parking spaces are hard to come by in the District.
 And one last reminder: please wear a mask and maintain social distancing during your travels.

 How do I get to the Tidal Basin cherry blossoms?